Principal Investigator Post Doctoral Fellow

 Mohammed Al-HamdaniMAAC Lab Post Doctoral Fellow

-I completed both my BSc. in health promotion (with distinction) and Master’s in Health Administration at Dalhousie University.
-I am in the final year of my PhD in I/O Psychology program at Saint Mary’s University.
-I have over five years of experience in addiction research and tobacco control management.
-My main research interests are focused on the effect of product packaging and brand imagery on consumer perceptions, attitudes, intention and behavior.
-I continue to be active in tobacco control policy and serve as the current VP of Smoke-Free Nova Scotia.
+I completed both my BSc. in Health Promotion (with distinction) and CA+HME accredited Master of Health Administration at Dalhousie University.
+I also graduated with a PhD in I/O Psychology from Saint Mary’s University.
+I have years of experience in addiction research and tobacco control management.
+My main research interests are focused on two areas: 1) the effect of messaging and cues on addictions within the realm of brand imagery, health warnings, cue sensitivity and cross priming, and 2) the effect of comprehensive policies on public health.
+I am currently a Mitacs Elevate Post-Doctoral Fellow at Dalhousie University and the Lung Association of Nova Scotia.
+I continue to be active in addiction policy and have affiliations with both Smoke-Free Nova Scotia and the Lung Association of Nova Scotia.

 Sample Awards: 2013-2014 Leadership Excellence Award – Cancer Care Nova Scotia